-Next step which can be also applied in the process of theme selection and its implementation for a user-centered and efficient website is the theme of the custom design.
-That means that all the features of the website like colors, layouts of the web pages, transitions and scrolling animation, call-to-action elements, responsive adaptation, and many other design aspects will be originally created, tested and coded specifically for the requirements of this particular website and its target audience.
+The next step, which can be also applied in the process of theme selection and its implementation for a user-centered and efficient website, is the theme of the custom design.
+That means that all the features of the website, like colors, layouts of the web pages, transitions and scrolling animation, call-to-action elements, responsive adaptation, and many other design aspects, will be originally created, tested, and coded specifically for the requirements of this particular website and its target audience.

-Originally designed theme created by Tubik Studio for Design4Users
+Originally designed theme created by Tubik for Design4Users

 To sum up, every above-mentioned approach has its points and peculiarities in the aspects of pricing, adaptability, workflow and maintenance, the usability of web design and many others.
 Anyway, we have to emphasize that every mentioned option has its own benefits for its segment of users.
 There is no one universal variant: each of them is good and appropriate when applied in accordance with corresponding conditions.